 - Grants of € 1,000 will be awarded from the fund

-Paula Melvin, President of Conradh na Gaeilge said:
+Speaking today, Paula Melvin, President of Conradh na Gaeilge, commented:

 Orlaith Nic Ghearailt

 Bainisteoir, Seachtain na Gaeilge le Energia